 For some, coming out has had very negative repercussions.
 I certainly don’t want to trivialize these challenging and sometimes even horrific experiences, especially for teens in homes with little or no sensitivity to their situation.

-Just as society at large must accept and, preferably, embrace alternative viewpoints and preferences like homoesexuals and cannabis users as they emerge from the shadows, the leaders of the cannabis movement/industry/culture must also focus on inclusivity if they wish to accomplish their goals.
+Just as society at large must accept and, preferably, embrace alternative viewpoints and preferences, such as homosexuals and cannabis users, as they emerge from the shadows, the leaders of the cannabis movement/industry/culture must also focus on inclusivity if they wish to accomplish their goals.
 This includes all users of cannabis, be they straight, gay, black, white, rich, poor—and regardless of how or if they pray.

 Whether your goal is to see national legalization, help those in the cannabis and patient communities, or just to make a boatload of money with a business based in a legal state, the topic of inclusivity won’t go away.
 Groups like Women Grow and others are sincerely battling with this issue every day.

 But without inclusion, coming out doesn’t work.
-This fact is as important for the cannabis community as it is for LGBTQ+ people revealing their true selves to society.
+This fact is as important for the cannabis community as it is for LGBTQA+ people revealing their true selves to society.

 He is the author of Understanding Medical Marijuana, available on Amazon Kindle.